 Chapter One

-The look of panic on her friend’s sweet face, the urgency in her voice—the sudden chill permeating the room—focused Randa in a way nothing else could, convincing her this was as real as it could get.
+“Becca?!”
+Randa gasped.
+What the hell?
+She shook her head and would’ve thought she was dreaming if not for the pain in her hand from hitting the wall.
+She stared wide-eyed at the ethereal image, opening her mouth but unable to utter a word past her tight throat.
+The look of panic on her friend’s sweet face, the urgency in her voice—the sudden chill permeating the room—unfroze and focused Randa in a way nothing else could, convincing her this was as real as it could get.

 “Hurry, he’s broken in!
 Joy is in danger!”

-“What?
-Who?
-Joy’s husband?
-At the shelter?”
-Randa wasted no time waiting for answers, knowing the only thing that could pull Becca’s spirit back into the physical world was a woman in danger.
-Even one the her deceased friend had never met.
+“Where, at the shelter?”
+Randa asked.
+She rushed to get dressed, not waiting for an answer, knowing the only thing that could pull Becca’s spirit back into the physical world was a woman in danger.
+Even one her deceased friend had never met.

 “Yes!
 He’s injured both of them, Hayleah and Joy.
+And the baby is in danger.
 Hurry Randa!”

-Already in a silky camisole and boy-short panties, Randa grabbed the leggings she’d discarded at the foot of her bed the night before and quickly pulled them on, then snatched her cell phone off the nightstand, hitting the speed dial for Leah, the shelter’s other director.
-Her closest friend.
+Already in a silky camisole and boy-short panties, Randa grabbed the leggings she’d discarded at the foot of her bed the night before and quickly pulled them on, then snatched her cell phone off the nightstand, hitting the speed dial for Leah, the shelter’s other director, and her closest—living—friend.

-Leah was currently on-site nights until they replaced the woman who’d recently moved away.
-Alarm spiked when the phone rang three times before going to voicemail.
+Leah was currently filling in as on-site night manager until they replaced the woman who’d recently moved away.
+Alarm spiked when the phone rang three times, then dropped into voicemail.

-She tucked her phone into a legging pocket, pivoting to sprint for the living room.
+She hit end without leaving a message, tucked her phone into a legging pocket and pivoted to sprint for the living room.
 God!
-She hoped Leah had locked herself behind the steel door in the office.
-That Jessup hadn’t severely injured her—or worse.
+She hoped Leah had locked herself behind the steel door in the office and Jessup hadn’t severely injured her—or worse.

 As she scrunched her feet into her running shoes, she grabbed her backpack and keys off the side table and ran out the door, thumbing the fob to unlock her SUV.

-Her heart pounded at the thought of Joy’s violent husband Jessup hurting anyone.
-The shelter was supposed to be a haven for battered women and children.
-Randa had been so sure no one could find the place or break in, and wondered what had exposed them—or who.
+Her heart pounded at the thought of Joy’s violent husband Jessup hurting the woman, her child or Hayleah—or anyone at the shelter.
+That place was supposed to be a haven for battered women and children, and she’d been sure no one was aware of its location.
+Who or what had exposed them?

-Joy’s husband was the second violent man in six months to discover their shelter’s location.
+Joy’s husband was the second violent man in six months to discover their shelter’s locations.
 Randa and Leah had actually moved everyone to the current facility after Becca’s murder, not willing to take a chance the woman’s boyfriend had mentioned the location to anyone before, or after, the state incarcerated him.
-Now a violent spouse had somehow discovered their current location.
+Now a violent spouse had somehow discovered their current location!
+Definitely needed to look into that.

 She fumbled for her phone to call Garran, even though he was an unknown.
 He’d moved to Beacon Bay to take the top-dog position in their small police department six months ago.
 She didn’t really know him, so didn’t trust him yet.
-Becca’s boyfriend had been the former police chief, now thankfully in prison serving a long sentence, along with one of his deputies.
+Becca’s boyfriend had been the former police chief, now thankfully in prison serving a life sentence, along with one of his deputies.
 Queue Garran’s arrival.
-Suspicion niggled that they’d not arrested all the dirty cops on the small force when they’d arrested their former chief.
+Suspicion niggled they’d not arrested all the dirty cops on the small force when they’d arrested their former chief.
 Hence her hesitation in calling this in.
+She had no clue who’d be working dispatch tonight.

-Randa didn’t want to take precious time to stop to make a call, though, since every minute it took to get there could be the difference between life and death.
-Nor was she willing to risk a wreck attempting to use her phone while driving, so she slipped it back in her legging pocket and continued speeding toward the shelter.
+Randa didn’t want to take precious time to stop to make a call, either, since every minute it took to get there could be the difference between life and death.
+Nor was she willing to risk a wreck attempting to use her phone while driving, so she shoved it back in her legging pocket and continued speeding toward the shelter.

 White-knuckling the steering wheel, she pressed harder on the gas pedal, causing the sporty Outback to practically leap forward as she hit seventy-five on the frontage road that bypassed downtown, fervently hoping she arrived in time to prevent disaster.

-The turnoff to the shelter loomed ahead, and she slowed enough to make a right onto the two-lane road without tipping, then snaked through the trees for an eighth of a mile before a small clearing appeared with what looked to be nothing more than a moderate-sized warehouse at the end.
+The turnoff to the shelter loomed ahead, and she tapped her brakes to make a right onto the two-lane road without tipping, then snaked through the trees for an eighth of a mile before a small clearing appeared with what looked to be nothing more than a moderate-sized warehouse at the end.

-They’d remodeled the inside to resemble a single-story motel.
-Had chosen the warehouse because she’d not wanted anyone to realize they housed—were hiding—women and children within the walls.
+They’d remodeled the inside to resemble a single-story motel, and had chosen the warehouse because she’d not wanted anyone to realize they housed—were hiding—women and children within the walls.

 To hell with stealth.
 Skidding to a stop at the front door, she hit the panic button on her car to blare the alarm, hoping to distract and derail whatever Jessup was up to.